PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 architecture, absolute-final normalization, and TensorFlow import-blocking suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal affine InstanceNorm post-bias implementation checkpoint

+Only the third direct InstanceNorm post-transpose bias/add call now assigns its unchanged result to `_pre_terminal_affine_instancenorm_post_bias_stats`.
+The nested occurrence, first two direct calls, and absolute-final fourth direct call retain their existing forms.

+The counter is complete because pruning remains positive-only.
+The result is not consumed by reconciliation, and the following staged residual/Mul/Concat, dual-statistics, and first terminal-affine owners retain their exact order.

+Focused post-bias, residual/Mul/Concat, dual-statistics, terminal-affine, absolute-final, and architecture coverage is `399 passed in 1.88s`.
+The sequential InstanceNorm owner, absolute-final, pre-ADD, channel-slice, pad, terminal-slice, callback, affine, bridge, SPP, QKV, hard-activation, SINet, late-layout, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `1195 passed in 29.59s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit the preceding `late_binary_layout_recovery_stats` interval.
+Confirm that its existing mutation counter and conditional reconciliation form a complete boundary for this newly staged terminal chain.
+If it does, move to the absolute-final fourth post-bias call rather than duplicating already staged evidence.
+Commit and push only; do not create or update a pull request.